LeMyst/WikibaseIntegrator/README.md

 ## Wikimedia Foundation User-Agent policy ##

-If you interact with a Wikibase instance hosted by the Wikimedia Foundation (like Wikidata, Mediawiki Commons, etc.), it's highly advised to follow the User-Agent policy that you can find on the page [User-Agent policy](https://meta.wikimedia.org/wiki/User-Agent_policy) of the Wikimedia Meta-Wiki.
+If you interact with a Wikibase instance hosted by the Wikimedia Foundation (like Wikidata, Wikimedia Commons, etc.), it's highly advised to follow the User-Agent policy that you can find on the page [User-Agent policy](https://meta.wikimedia.org/wiki/User-Agent_policy) of the Wikimedia Meta-Wiki.